DarkDaskin/VSTabPath/README.md

 ## Compatibility

-The extension currently works with Visual Studio 2017 - 2019.
+The extension currently works with Visual Studio 2017 - 2022.
 Support for other versions might be added in future.

 The extension is compatible with the [Custom Document Well](https://marketplace.visualstudio.com/items?itemName=VisualStudioPlatformTeam.CustomDocumentWell) extension (a component of [Productivity Power Tools 2017](https://marketplace.visualstudio.com/items?itemName=VisualStudioProductTeam.ProductivityPowerPack2017)).

+## Building

+The extension references few assemblies directly from Visual Studio directory, so Visual Studio 2017 has to be installed to build it.
+No specific work loads are required.

+In case you need to build the extension having only newer version of Visual Studio installed, override the `MinimumVisualStudioVersion` project property (see *VisualStudio.props* for possible values).
+This will make the extension incompatible with earlier Visual Studio versions.